screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 redis-server /usr/local/etc/redis.conf
 ```

-Test if Redis server is running.
+Test to see if the Redis server is running.

 ```
 redis-cli ping
 ```
 If it replies “PONG”, then it’s good to go!

-Location of Redis configuration file.
-Modfy "requirepass" if you want to set password.
+Location of the Redis configuration file.
+Modify "requirepass" if you want to set the password.

 ```
 /usr/local/etc/redis.conf